microsoft/live-share/docs/use/vscode.md

 A browser will appear where you can complete the sign in process.
 Simply close the browser when done.

-> **Linux users:** VS Code will also [prompt you to enter a user code](../use/vscode.md#sign-in-using-a-user-code) when opening the browser window.
-The code can be found by clicking on the "Having trouble?
-Click here for user code directions" link that appears in the "Ready to collaborate!" page after you've signed into Live Share via the browser.
-Simply paste this user code in the prompt's input field in VS Code and hit enter to finish.
+> **Linux users:** You may be prompted to enter a user code if you are using an older version of Live Share (v0.3.295 or below).
+Update to the latest version of the extension or click the "Having trouble?" link after sign in to see the code.
+See [below for details](#sign-in-using-a-user-code).

 If Visual Studio Code is not picking up your sign in after you complete the sign in process in the browser, see [sign in using a user code](#sign-in-using-a-user-code).
 Otherwise, check out [troubleshooting](../troubleshooting.md#sign-in) for more tips.

 ### Sign in using a user code

-If you are on Linux or are running into problems with VS Code not picking up a completed sign in, you can enter a "user code" instead.
+If you are running into problems with VS Code not picking up a completed sign in, you can enter a "user code" instead.

 1. Press **Ctrl+Shift+P** and run the "Live Share: Sign in with user code" command.